 Crime is on the increase

 To ensure your safety at shopping malls and on the way home, always trust your instincts.
-That gut feeling is seldom wrong and should be acted on.
+Act on your gut feeling – it is seldom wrong.
 Call for help.

 Stay alert when heading home